jssottet/jssottet.github.io/_posts/2018-11-8-GivingaMetamodel.md

 Writting some format conversion is sometime hard requiring to write complex transformation, parsers, etc. This is a two steps approach, it requires first to derive (parse) the source into a modelling format processable, then to transform the raw objects coming from the parsing into a structured model conforms to the metamodel (here, it is a kind of viewpoint) you want to focus on.
 For instance, think of an excel sheet and covert its data into a structured graph in you environment...
 For understanding the (accidental) complexity I suggest you to see the [ATL use-cases](https://www.eclipse.org/atl/usecases/SoftwareQualityControlToolsInteroperability/).

 What I intended to do, is to avoid writting transformation... ah! lazyness ;-) Most of the time, raw parsers exists for many classical input format.
-For excel, a good library is available in NodeJS : [NPM - XLSX](https://www.npmjs.com/package/xlsx)
+For instance, a good library to parser excel files is available in NodeJS : [NPM - XLSX](https://www.npmjs.com/package/xlsx).
+So no need to write down complex code.
+Then once this first conversion in a targeted language (with my prefered for the moment JavaScript)... you can raise and provide a metamodel for the data.
+You just have to provide an input metamodel on which raw data could fit: you specify the data you want to observe and structure them.

 Indeed, this could go father and be uselful for **structuring raw data**.